iamarcel/second-brain/src/site/notes/4 Archive/Notes/Brendon Burchard on Relationships.md

 "I hate *you complete me*."
 If I need you to close me out, I'm always going to spin out.

 When I'm full and whole in myself, I'm not needy.

-> If you want anything from your partner, ask them to become their best.
-In their own definition.